glennlaursen/vdm-plantuml-plugin/README.md

 ### Set, Sequence and Map Types
-Non-associative, set, seq and map types are directily translated between PlantUML and VDM, with the VDM set, seq or map type being the type of the corrosponding UML attribute.
+Non-associative, set, seq and map types are directly translated between PlantUML and VDM, with the VDM set, seq or map type being the type of the corresponding UML attribute.

 If the type of the elements in a set, sequence or map is a class, the type is associative and shown in the UML model as an [association](https://github.com/jolnd/vdm-plantuml-plugin#association-definition).
 If the type of the elements is any other type, including another compound type that refers to a class, the type is non-associative and shown in the UML model as an [attribute](https://github.com/jolnd/vdm-plantuml-plugin#attribute-definition).

 ### Access specifiers
-Access specifiers corrospond directly to element visibility in UML.
+Access specifiers correspond directly to element visibility in UML.

 Visibility is defined as: